 A fire safety champion is an employee who takes an active role in promoting fire safety awareness and practices within the workplace.
 Unlike a fire marshal, whose responsibilities are formally defined, a fire safety champion acts as an ambassador, raising awareness, encouraging safe behaviour, and supporting compliance with fire safety policies.

 Champions help bridge the gap between management and staff by making fire safety part of everyday culture rather than something considered only during drills or inspections.
+They are particularly effective in high-risk environments such as a factory or logistics hub where operational hazards are present daily.
+By fostering a security-first culture, these ambassadors ensure that safety remains a talking point long after the initial induction training is over.

 By embedding champions across departments, you ensure that fire safety isn’t just the responsibility of a single manager or external contractor, but it becomes everyone’s responsibility.
+This is vital in the healthcare sector, where the safety of vulnerable patients relies on the rapid, coordinated response of every staff member.

 Not every employee will be suited to becoming a fire safety ambassador, so it’s important to choose the right individuals for the role.
 The best champions are:

 You don’t need to appoint only managers or senior staff; in fact, involving employees at all levels creates a broader safety culture.
+In the retail sector, floor staff often have the best vantage point to spot common workplace fire hazards like overloaded sockets or stock blocking fire exits.

 Once identified, your fire safety champions will need structured fire safety training.
 This ensures they understand their responsibilities and can perform the role effectively.
 Training should include: